-To help researchers analyse their data in a reproducible and accessible manner, researchers at SciLifeLab have created a community called nf-core, which provides best-practice bioinformatics analysis pipelines for use across any institute or research facility.
+To help researchers analyse their data in a reproducible and accessible manner, researchers at SciLifeLab have created a community called nf-core, which provides best-practice bioinformatics analysis pipelines for use across any institute or research unit.

 The capacity for data-generation within life-sciences is growing rapidly, and with it the need for analysis methods to be FAIR (findable, accessible, interoperable and reusable).
 Published today in Nature Biotechnology, the nf-core project aims to collect and curate best-practice analysis workflows to meet this need for analysis in the life sciences.